zbouka/Yugen/README.md

 ## Contact

-For any inquiries or feedback, please contact yourname@example.com.
+For any inquiries or feedback, please contact ztriggersupport@proton.me.

 ---

-Enjoy reading your favorite anime and manga with Yugen Reader!
+Enjoy reading your favorite anime and manga with Yugen!